JesseChamberlain/REV-Template/README.md

 # REV Template

+React-Express-Vite.
 This project provides a very barebones expansion on the basic Vite-React template, adding an Express server and TailwindCSS support.

 Core technologies:
   * Typscript: 5.+